sipb/moira-rest-api/README.md

 ## Changing the app name

 If you use this API, your app will be identified as `python3`.
-If you want to change this, set the `modby` header to your desired value (Moira has a limit of 8 characters, though).
+If you want to change this, set the `modwith` header to your desired value (Moira has a limit of 8 characters, though).

 The app name you choose will show up on WebMoira or any command line utilities under "last modified".